 When I came across a recipe for a vegetarian Shepherd’s Pie, I knew I had to try it.
 It calls for a bunch of veggies, which most of us usually have on hand, and lentils.
 We eat a lot of lentils, pulses, legumes, so I knew this would be an interesting way to switch things up.
 There are a few processes involved in the recipe, but they are all really simple and I loved that there were leftovers.

 This Veggie Shepherd’s Pie is chock full of veggies and lentils and is the perfect meal for a cold, wet day.
+And my secret ingredient is a little Vegemite.
+This adds amazing depth of flavour and that umami quality that most recipes reach for.
 The veggies and lentils are full of flavor and are topped with mashed potatoes.And who doesn’t love mashed potatoes?

 Vegetarian Shepherd’s Pie